analytiq-hub/sigagent.github.io/_posts/2021-04-11-port-python2-to-python3.md

 # What are the differences between Python2 and Python3?

-## Shell magic
+## Linux shell script shebang

-If your operating system distribution supports both python2 and python3, e.g. as is the case on Ubuntu 18, you must change the shell magic in python scripts.
+If your operating system distribution supports both python2 and python3, e.g. as is the case on Ubuntu 18, you must change the shell shebang in the python scripts.

 * For Python2: ```#!/usr/bin/env python```
 * For Python3: ```#!/usr/bin/env python3```